7 Technologies Improving Retail Operational Efficiency

 A lack of control in just one retail operations area can impact the bottom line.
-For example, improper inventory management can cost retailers 3 to 5 percent of their margins.
-In the case of stockouts, retailers lose potential sales, which could cost them at least 4 percent of their margins.
-Having sufficient inventory in stock is critical to ensure a positive customer experience.
+For example, improper inventory management can cost retailers 3-5% of their margins.
+In the case of stockouts, retailers lose potential sales, which could cost them at least 4% of their margins.
+Maintaining sufficient inventory in stock is critical to ensure a positive customer experience.
 Multiple stockouts throughout a store can inconvenience shoppers, who may take their business elsewhere in the future, resulting in even more lost sales.
 A similar effect happens if items are not placed on the proper shelves or if they are hidden behind other items, which makes it harder for consumers to find and buy them.
-Overstocks, on the other hand, tie up the company’s money in stagnant merchandise — which could cost another 3 to 4 percent of store margins — and take up valuable shelf and warehouse space.
+Overstocks, on the other hand, tie up the company’s money in stagnant merchandise — which could cost another 3-4% of store margins — and take up valuable shelf and warehouse space.

 Retailers also lose money from audit penalties, which typically are incurred when a store fails to deliver on promised promotions negotiated with a specific brand or product manufacturer, and shrinkage from theft, loss or breakage.
 Although capital expenditures, such as for the latest technology, are important, they also temporarily squeeze margins.
 Once the planned technology is fully implemented, however, it can help boost profits, reduce retail operations costs and even deliver improved and more consistent customer experiences.

-When asked about technology investments to improve operations and efficiencies, 98 percent of the survey participants said they are implementing or considering the following technologies:
+When asked about technology investments to improve operations and efficiencies, 96% of the survey participants said they are implementing or considering the following technologies: